So what's a goal setting page doing on a devotional site? Goal manifestation depends on belief as much as any spiritual or religious belief system.

 Neuro-linguistic programming uses an excellent nine-step process to clarify and optimize the likelihood you'll get what you really want.
 In NLP-speak goals become "well-formed outcomes."

 If you want more information about these steps, get it from a book on NLP.
-Teach Yourself NLP by Bavister and Vickers is very good.
+Teach Yourself NLP by Bavister and Vickers is very good, among many others.

 Write your goals down or post them on your computer and review them at least twice a day just after awakening and just before meditating, chanting, and/or sleeping.